movalex/BMD_requests/README.md

 9. Multibutton control has to be actual buttons instead of dropdown menu - The dropdown hides the UI and produces unnecessary clicks: https://cl.ly/3bc9b8649f89

 10. Add flexible layout to Fusion 16 UI.
 This is a huge theme, I'll just emphasize the small things.
 Fusion became an industry standard for VFX for the flexibility it gives the artist.
 It is not only about the tools you can build, but also about flexible UI.
 Someone needs huge node tree, someone needs vast viewer.
 Developers need a dockable console.
 Someone moves the Inspector to the left, because operates with left hand, and it just speeds up the whole workflow.
 Someone aligns the nodes vertically and put the node tree to the right.
 Someone has a bunch of scripts moved to customizable toolbar.
 So flexible layout is a must for Fusion.
-* Currently we can add new floating frame and partially move UI elements there, as suggested here: https://forum.blackmagicdesign.com/viewtopic.php?f=22&t=88866&start=50#p499609.
-The layout is saved with comp metadata, so theoretically it can be reused, but it does not show proper UI on launch.
-Here's a brief report for this issue: https://www.steakunderwater.com/wesuckless/viewtopic.php?p=23222#p23222
+Besides, flexible layout in standalone Fusion Studio can be a good selling point as opposed to Resolve's fixed UI Fusion.

 11. Add fullscreen UI for Fusion Studion on Windows, add double monitor layout, like in Resolve (yes, we love Resolve too!)